taher27/sample-api/README.md

 This github repository serves as a sample project designed to illustrate the process of using RoostGPT (an AI-powered tool) which streamlines the mechanism of creating test cases, enabling developers to improve code quality and accelerate development workflows.

+## Overview
+Sample-api demonstrates the significance of generating API tests based on API specification files.
+With RoostGPT, you can quickly create comprehensive and accurate tests for your APIs, reducing the manual effort required for testing.

-The following steps will guide you through the process of executing RoostGPT generated Maven tests, to verify the functionality and behavior of the tool.
+The following steps will guide you through the process of executing RoostGPT generated tests, to verify the functionality and behavior of the tool.

 ## Prerequisites
 1. Java Development Kit (JDK) installed on your system.
 2. Maven installed on your system.

+## Development Process
+The development process of the Sample-api integrates cutting-edge AI-powered tools, notably RoostGPT, alongside established practices:

+Implementation:
+The repository is implemented with sample APIs along with its specification files.

+Test Generation with RoostGPT:
+RoostGPT is utilized to generate API tests based on API specification files.
+This innovative approach enhances test coverage and efficiency in the development process.

+Test Execution:
+Maven is used as the build automation tool to compile the code and execute AI-generated unit tests.
+This ensures thorough validation of the application's functionality.

 ## Getting Started